gpdm/TPC-CH375-testsuite/TESTDISK/README.md

 * dynamic startup menus
 * modern BATCH functionalities, such as FOR loops, etc
+* memory managers (HIMEM, EMM386, DOSMAX, etc)

-This allows the BATCH files to run on a broader range of different DOS versions, and you don't need to care for too many differences between like MS-DOS, FreeDOS, DR DOS, etc.
+This allows the test suite to run on a broader range of different DOS versions, and you don't need to care for too many differences between like MS-DOS, FreeDOS, DR DOS, etc.